Putnam County, Illinois

 Putnam County is the least extensive county in the U.S. state of Illinois.
-According to the 2010 census, it had a population of 6,006.
+According to the 2020 United States census, it had a population of 5,637.
 The county seat is Hennepin.
 The county was formed in 1825 out of Fulton County and named after Israel Putnam, who was a general in the American Revolution.
 Putnam County is part of the Ottawa, IL Micropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 172 sqmi, of which 160 sqmi is land and 12 sqmi (7.0%) is water.
 It is the smallest county in Illinois by area.

 Climate and weather

 In recent years, average temperatures in the county seat of Hennepin have ranged from a low of 13 °F in January to a high of 86 °F in July, although a record low of -30 °F was recorded in January 1999 and a record high of 104 °F was recorded in June 1988.
 Average monthly precipitation ranged from 1.14 in in January to 4.32 in in August.